The Americans: Concept

 Weisberg says the CIA inadvertently gave him the idea for a series about spies, explaining, "While I was taking the polygraph exam to get in, they asked the question, 'Are you joining the CIA in order to gain experience about the intelligence community so that you can write about it later'—which had never occurred to me.
 I was totally joining the CIA because I wanted to be a spy.
 But the second they asked that question ... then I thought, 'Now I'm going to fail the test.'"
-The job at CIA, which Weisberg later described as a mistake, has helped him develop several storylines in the series, basing some plot lines on real-life stories, and integrating tactics and methods he learned in his training, such as dead drops and communication protocols.
+The job at the CIA, which Weisberg later described as a mistake, has helped him develop several storylines in the series, basing some plot lines on real-life stories.
+He stated:

-Weisberg was partially influenced by the 2010 events of the Illegals Program to write a pilot script for the series.
+Weisberg was partially influenced to write a pilot script for the series by the 2010 events of the Illegals Program.
 His research material included notes on the KGB's Cold War left by Vasili Mitrokhin and conversations with some of his former colleagues at the CIA.
-However, in a departure from the circumstances involving the Illegals Program, he said he had opted to set the story in the early 1980s because "a modern day [setting] didn't seem like a good idea", adding, "People were both shocked and simultaneously shrugged at the [2010] scandal because it didn't seem like we were really enemies with Russia anymore.
-An obvious way to remedy that for television was to stick it back in the Cold War.
-At first, the '70s appealed to me just because I loved the hair and the music.
-But can you think of a better time than the '80s with Ronald Reagan yelling about the evil empire?"
-In a 2017 interview Weisberg said that the show tried hard to resist the influence of the current political climate: "What you don't want is for people watching the show and thinking 'Oh, those clever writers, they did little things here and there that have to do with Donald Trump or what's going on with Russia today'".
+However, in a departure from the circumstances involving the Illegals Program, he said he opted to set the story in the early 1980s because "a modern day [setting] didn't seem like a good idea", adding, "People were both shocked and simultaneously shrugged at the [2010] scandal because it didn't seem like we were really enemies with Russia anymore.
+An obvious way to remedy that for television was to stick it back in the Cold War."
+In a 2017 interview, Weisberg said that the show tried hard to resist the influence of the current political climate: "What you don't want is for people watching the show and thinking 'Oh, those clever writers, they did little things here and there that have to do with Donald Trump or what's going on with Russia today'".